-I am a photographer from Dumfries, South West Scotland, currently living on the Isle of Skye, where I lead photography workshops and tours for Marcus McAdam Photography.
+I am a multi award winning photographer from Dumfries, South West Scotland, currently living on the Isle of Skye, where I lead photography workshops and tours for Marcus McAdam Photography.

 Growing up in Dumfries, although I had a love of the outdoors, I must be honest, never fully appreciated the wonderful landscape I had on my doorstep.
 That unfortunately, only really happened after moving to Cambridgeshire aged 16.
 A few years later I purchased my first Canon SLR camera, which I would take with me when I returned home to visit my grandparents.
 I would take photographs on days out to local scenic spots such as the Gray Mare's Tail waterfall near Moffat, and that's when the photography bug really took hold of me.